GULFPORT ENERGY CORPORATION

 6.Termination.
 This Agreement will continue in effect until the expiration of the Term unless earlier terminated pursuant to this Section 6.
-For purposes of this Agreement, “Termination Date” shall mean (a) if the Executive’s employment is terminated pursuant to Section 6.4 by death, the date of the Executive’s death; (b) if the Executive’s employment is terminated pursuant to Section 6.3 due to a disability, thirty (30) days after notice of termination is provided to the Executive in accordance with Section 6.3; (c) if the Executive’s employment is terminated by the Company without Cause (as defined in Section 6.1.5) pursuant to Section 6.1.1 or by the Executive for Good Reason (as defined in Section 6.1.2) pursuant to Section 6.1.2, on the effective date of termination specified in the notice required by Section 6.1.1 or Section 6.1.2, respectively; (d) if the Executive’s employment is terminated by Company for Cause pursuant to Section 6.1.5, the date on which the notice of termination required by Section 6.1.5 is given; or (e) if the Executive’s employment is terminated by the Executive without Good Reason pursuant to Section 6.2, on the effective date of termination specified by the Executive in the notice of termination required by Section 6.2 unless the Company rejects such date as allowed by Section 6.2, in which case it would be the date specified by the Company.
-Upon the Executive’s termination of employment for any reason pursuant to this Section 6, the Executive shall be entitled to receive the following: (i) any earned but unpaid Base Salary, payable within thirty (30) days following the Termination Date, (ii) any unreimbursed business expenses incurred through the Termination Date, payable within thirty (30) days following the Termination Date, (iii) payment of any PTO pay accrued but unused through the Termination Date, payable within thirty (30) days following the Termination Date, and (iv) any amounts or benefits due under any benefit plan, program or arrangement of the Company, in accordance with the terms contained therein (collectively, the “Accrued Benefits”).
+For purposes of this Agreement, “Termination Date” shall mean (a) if the Executive’s employment is terminated pursuant to Section 6.4 by death, the date of death; (b) if the Executive’s employment is terminated pursuant to Section 6.3 due to a disability, thirty (30) days after notice of termination is provided to the Executive in accordance with Section 6.3; (c) if the Executive’s employment is terminated by the Company without Cause (as defined below) pursuant to Section 6.1.1 or by the Executive for Good Reason pursuant to Section 6.1.2, on the effective date of termination specified in the notice required by Section 6.1.1 or Section 6.1.2, respectively; (d) if the Executive’s employment is terminated by Company for Cause pursuant to Section 6.1.4, the date on which the notice of termination required by Section 6.1.4 is given; or (e) if the Executive’s employment is terminated by the Executive without Good Reason pursuant to Section 6.2, on the effective date of termination specified by the Executive in the notice of termination required by Section 6.2 unless the Company rejects such date as allowed by Section 6.2, in which case it would be the date specified by the Company.
+Upon the Executive’s termination of employment for any reason pursuant to this Section 6, the Executive shall be entitled to receive the following: (i) any earned but unpaid Base Salary, payable within thirty (30) days following the Termination Date, (ii) any unreimbursed business expenses incurred through the Termination Date, payable within thirty (30) days following the Termination Date, and (iii) any amounts or benefits due under any benefit plan, program or arrangement of the Company, in accordance with the terms contained therein (collectively, the “Accrued Benefits”).

-1.elimination of the Executive’s job position or material reduction in duties and/or reassignment of the Executive to a new position of materially less authority;
+a)elimination of the Executive’s job position or material reduction in duties and/or reassignment of the Executive to a new position of materially less authority; or

-2.a material reduction in the Executive’s Base Salary; or
+b)a material reduction in the Executive’s Base Salary.

 Notwithstanding the foregoing, the Executive will not be deemed to have terminated for Good Reason unless (A) the Executive provides written notice to the Company of the existence of one of the conditions described above within ninety (90) days after the Executive has knowledge of the initial existence of the condition, (B) the Company fails to remedy the condition so identified within thirty (30) days after receipt of such notice (if capable of correction), (C) the Executive provides a notice of termination to the Company within thirty (30) days of the expiration of the Company’s period to remedy the condition specifying an effective date for the Executive’s termination, and (D) the effective date of the Executive’s termination of employment is within ninety (90) days after the Executive provides written notice to the Company of the existence of the condition referred to in clause (A).